Canker Sores vs Cold Sores: Understanding the Difference

 Canker Sore Example (left); Cold Sore Example (Right)

 The WHO estimates that almost 4 billion people ages 0 to 49 are living with HSV-1, the virus primarily responsible for cold sores.
-Millions of individuals also struggle with canker sores, painful ulcers that form inside the mouth.
-Because canker sores and cold sores both occur near the lips, cause discomfort during daily activities, and experience the same healing times (an average of 7 to 10 days), it's easy to mix up these conditions.
+Millions of individuals also struggle with canker sores, also known as aphthous ulcers, which are painful ulcers that form inside the mouth.
+As both canker sores and cold sores occur near the lips, cause discomfort during daily activities, and experience similar healing times (an average of 7 to 10 days), it's easy to mix up these conditions.

 The Difference Between Canker Sores vs. Cold Sores